womenbuildweb3/30daysofweb3.xyz/curriculum/en/2-building-on-ethereum/2-intro-to-solidity.md

 ```

-The first line (with the _SPDX-License-Identifer_) tells you that the source code is licensed under GPL-3.0.
+The first line (with the _SPDX-License-Identifier_) tells you that the source code is licensed under GPL-3.0.

 The second line "pragma solidity" is where we specify the version of Solidity that our smart contract is written on.
 We do this so that we can ensure to use the correct compiler.